About the Canadian Coast Guard College

 - a 25-metre swimming pool

-- walking and running trails in nearby Petersfield Provincial Park
+Walking and running trails are also available in nearby Petersfield Provincial Park.

 The campus hosts college sports teams and clubs, which may include: